The Simultaneous Assignment Problem: Introduction

 \section{Introduction}

-In the \emph{Simultaneous Assignment Problem}, we are given a graph with a weight function on its edges and a set of its subgraphs along with a degree upper bound function for each of them.
-We are also given a laminar system on the node set with an upper bound on the degree-sum of the nodes in each set in the system.
-Furthermore, each edge has a non-negative capacity.
-We want to assign each edge a non-negative integer below its capacity such that the total weight is maximized, the degrees in each subgraph are below the degree upper bound associated with the subgraph, and the degree-sum bound is respected in each set of the laminar system.
+In the \emph{simultaneous assignment problem}, we are given a graph with a weight and a capacity function on its edges and a set of its subgraphs along with a degree upper bound function for each of them.
+We are also given a laminar system on the node set with an upper bound on the degree-sum of the nodes in each member of the system.
+Our goal is to assign each edge a non-negative integer below its capacity such that the total weight is maximized, the degrees in each subgraph are below the degree upper bound associated with the subgraph, and the degree-sum bound is respected in each member of the laminar system.